donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 published: true
 ---

-Summary: Employing people is like marriage - don't do it lightly or things can go very wrong.
+Summary: Employing people is like marriage - rush in and things can go very wrong.

 This post is for employers looking for great people to solve their problems.
 It contains opinions.
 If you disagree, rant at me [on twitter](https://twitter.com/donovanh) - I'd love to hear your perspective.